TeamJS/Unit-001/README.md

 Figure out how to account for different environments.
 You'll probably notice that when you run your test suite, if it's dropping and adding the database, you might be losing meaningful data, forcing you to re-run the scrape or data collection mechanism.
 Your classes, could in theory (and in practice), account for different database files for different environments, keeping your tests always using a different, disposable, database.

+A Gemfile and bundler into your environment.rb that handles gem load dependencies.
+The result of which is that by correctly loading bundler, you will not need to `require 'anygems'` in your environment.rb besides bundler.

 ### C. a db directory

 All databases should be located in db.

-### D. a lib directory for your models.
+### D. a lib directory for your code.

-All your classes must be located in lib.
+All your classes must be located in lib/models.
 They should cover the bulk of the logic for the domain (project).
 They may not include requires or require relatives.
 Each file should be named according to model naming conventions, singular classes and corresponding file names, dog.rb defines a class Dog.

+Any ERB templates should live in lib/views.

 ### E. spec directory.